metadatacenter-attic/cedar-docker-exp/nginx/README.md

     docker logs cedar-nginx

-To look at container ports:
+To look at the container ports:

     docker port cedar-nginx